 Modeling and Control Technical Achievement Award

-The IEEE Modeling and Control Technical Achievement Award is established to honor innovators and researchers who have made outstanding and sustained technical contributions to the advancement of power electronics in modeling and control.
-This award is administrated by the PELS Technical Committee on Control and Modeling of Power Electronics (TC 1).
+The IEEE Modeling and Control Technical Achievement Award honors innovators and researchers who have made outstanding and sustained technical contributions to the advancement of power electronics in modeling and control.

 Award Items: